MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 ## Schedule an MS Teams meeting for your learners

-Microsoft Community Training platform allows the Administrators to set-up and schedule meetings over MS Teams for the learners enrolled to a specific course/ learning path/ or a user group to enhance their learning curve.
+Microsoft Community Training platform allows the Administrators to set-up and schedule meetings over MS Teams from within the platform itself.
+These meetings can be for the learners enrolled to a specific course/ learning path/ or a user group to enhance their learning curve.

 In this article, you will learn about how to setup your MCT instance to allow Administrators to create/ set-up a Microsoft Teams meeting for a Course/ Learning Path/ User Group.